microsoft/FluidFramework/build-tools/packages/build-cli/README.md

 * [`flub list`](docs/list.md) - List packages in a release group in topological order.
 * [`flub merge`](docs/merge.md) - Sync branches depending on the batch size passed
 * [`flub modify`](docs/modify.md) - Modify commands are used to modify projects to add or remove dependencies, update Fluid imports, etc.
+* [`flub promote`](docs/promote.md) - Promote commands are used to promote packages published to an npm registry.
 * [`flub publish`](docs/publish.md) - Publish commands are used to publish packages to an npm registry.
 * [`flub release`](docs/release.md) - Release commands are used to manage the Fluid release process.
 * [`flub rename-types`](docs/rename-types.md) - Renames type declaration files from .d.ts to .d.mts.
+* [`flub report`](docs/report.md) - Report analysis about the codebase, like code coverage and bundle size measurements.
 * [`flub run`](docs/run.md) - Generate a report from input bundle stats collected through the collect bundleStats command.
+* [`flub transform`](docs/transform.md) - Transform commands are used to transform code, docs, etc. into alternative forms.
 * [`flub typetests`](docs/typetests.md) - Updates configuration for type tests in package.json files.
 If the previous version changes after running preparation, then npm install must be run before building.

 <!-- commandsstop -->